What You Need to Know About the New FAFSA

 Every year since the Act’s passing, the FAFSA has become more streamlined, taking what was once a tedious and complicated process and greatly expanding FAFSA eligibility.

-Here are the five biggest changes to the new FAFSA that you should know.
+Here are the five biggest changes to the most recent version of the FAFSA that you should know.

 EXPLORE FINANCIAL AID

-1. The EFC is Being Replaced with the SAI
+1. The EFC has been Replaced with the SAI

 In previous versions of the FAFSA, each applicant was given a figure which the federal government would use to determine their level of need — the higher the figure, the less federal student aid would be allotted.